-- (a) the Annual Report which is distributed to Shareholders if they have elected to receive a printed version, - (b) the AGM and other general meetings, notices of which are sent to Shareholders, called in accordance with the Corporations Act to obtain Shareholder approvals and report to them in person, - (c) Half-yearly Directors' and Financial Reports, - (d) Quarterly Activities and Cash Flow Reports, - (e) the Managing Director answering Shareholder questions (where appropriate, having regard to the need to avoid selective disclosure and not to disclose market sensitive information before it is disclosed on ASX) by email or telephone, and - (f) other announcements released to ASX as required under the continuous disclosure requirements of the ASX Listing Rules and other information sent to Shareholders to keep them updated on the Company's activities.
+- (a) the Annual Report which is distributed to Shareholders if they have elected to receive a printed version, - (b) the AGM and other general meetings, notices of which are sent to Shareholders, called in accordance with the Corporations Act to obtain Shareholder approvals and report to them in person, - (c) Half-yearly Directors' and Financial Reports, - (d) Quarterly Activities and Cash Flow Reports, - (e) Company Updates, - (f) the Managing Director answering Shareholder questions (where appropriate to do so within sensitive information disclosure rules) by email or telephone, and - (g) other announcements released to ASX as required under the continuous disclosure requirements of the ASX Listing Rules and other information sent to Shareholders to keep them updated on the Company's activities.

 All of the above documents are available for download from the Company's website.
-Information about the Company's operations is also available on the Company's website.